-- ICD-10-CM Alpha Index: Absence>By Site (Acquired)

-- Category Z89 are the status codes for acquired absence of limb.

-- Disarticulation is the amputation of a limb through a joint, without cutting of bone.
+- ICD-10-CM Alpha Index: Absence>By Site (Acquired) - Category Z89 are the status codes for acquired absence of limb. - Disarticulation is the amputation of a limb through a joint, without cutting of bone.
 The ICD-10-CM coding book does not clearly specify in the index the correct status codes for disarticulation of a joint.
-Below are the correct subcategory codes for the disarticulations.

-- Disarticulation at ankle: Z89.44-

-- Disarticulation at knee: Z89.61-

-- Disarticulation at hip: Z89.62-
+Below are the correct subcategory codes for the disarticulations. - Disarticulation at ankle: Z89.44 Disarticulation at knee: Z89.61 Disarticulation at hip: Z89.62 Disarticulation at shoulder: Z89.23-

-- Disarticulation at wrist: Z89.12-

-- Disarticulation at elbow: Z89.22-

-- Disarticulation at shoulder: Z89.23-

-Documentation Diagnosis Codes Patient is status post left lower BKA resulting from an MVA, site is completely healed.
+Documentation Diagnosis Codes Patient status is post left lower BKA resulting from an MVA, site is completely healed.
 Comes in now due to F43.10, Post-traumatic stress disorder, unspecified having PTSD symptoms from losing her leg.
 Recommend counseling.
 S88.112S, Complete traumatic amputation at level between knee and ankle, left lower leg, sequela Note: We would not code Z89.512, Acquired absence of left leg below knee, in this scenario since S88.112S and the status code both inform us of a left lower leg amputation.
 Patient status post right AKA, c/o right lower leg pain 5/10 Z89.611 Acquired absence of right leg above knee